 Where Q is flow rate, C is the free-flow coefficient and H is the head at throat section.
 The constant, n depends on the flume size.

 - Ultrasonic flow meter can used to measure flow rate of open canal flow

 - Flow meters are mainly tw0 types mechanical and differential pressure type.
-Most of flow meter measure volume flow rate.
+Most of the flow meters measure volume flow rate.

-- Ideal flow meter should have high turn down ratio, minimum pressure loss, low initial and maintenance cost and high accuracy for a wide range
+- The ideal flow meter should have a high turndown ratio, minimum pressure loss, low initial and maintenance cost, and high accuracy for a wide range

-- Electromagnegtic, corilolis and soleniod flow meters provide better accuaracy
+- Electromagnetic, Coriolis, and solenoid flow meters provide better accuracy

 Flow Measurement, 1st edition, CRC Press (1993)